 Use a good knife and cut between each rib bone.
 I find it simpler to slice the ribs the bone side up.
-You can also add more of your favorite sauce to your smoked ribs and enjoy.
+You can also add more of your favorite sauce to your smoked pork ribs and enjoy.

 Here is a meat temperature chart you can use as a reference when grilling and smoking meats.